google/security-research/kernelctf/rules.md

 We are asking researchers to publish their submissions, helping the community to learn from each other's techniques.

-> ⚠️ This document describes the rules which apply from 2025-07-01.
-For older versions, check the [Github history of the rules page](https://github.com/google/security-research/commits/master/kernelctf/rules.md).

 # Reward structure and targets

 ## Targets